Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 None Central to Southern Africa.

-P. bouvieri actually lives in Madagascar, in "Tana", the hilly region around Antananarivo.
+P. bouvieri actually lives in Madagascar, in "Tana", the hilly region around Antananrivo.
 It's a central highland area with humid earth and mild temperatures.

 Phoneyusa manicata Olive-black Baboon Defensive, burrowing, and from Principe.
 It is not as available in the pet trade as it was in the 1990's.
 I don't know if anyone bred them in captivity.